kjkjdhy/CRE-seq/README.md

+## CRE-seq: Interpretable DNA Regulatory Sequence Design via Evolutionary Optimization

+### TL;DR
+CRE-seq designs DNA regulatory sequences with high transcriptional activity using a genetic algorithm.
+It combines a deep learning activity predictor with explicit promoter grammar constraints.
+This enables efficient, interpretable, and controllable sequence optimization.

 ## Background Introduction
-In the field of genetics, designing DNA regulatory sequences with high transcriptional activity helps uncover the underlying regulatory grammar linking sequence to gene expression, a central problem in gene regulation.
+In genetics, designing DNA regulatory sequences with high transcriptional activity helps uncover the regulatory grammar that links sequence to gene expression, a central problem in gene regulation.
 It also enables practical applications in synthetic biology and gene therapy by creating sequences that drive strong and controllable gene expression.

-One of the most common and powerful method to do this is genetic algorithm(GA), an algorithm that iteratively optimize discrete sequences by letting the fittest sequences in last generation to crossover and reproduce the next generation of sequences.
-To do this, a scorer is used to score all the sequences in each generation for the level of “fitness”.
-In the case of DNA regulatory sequences generation, this scorer is often a transcription activity level prediction deep-learning model trained on large MPRA dataset, which contains millions of DNA sequences and each of their transcription activity.
+One of the most common and powerful approaches for this task is the genetic algorithm (GA), which iteratively optimizes discrete sequences by selecting high-fitness sequences from the previous generation and generating new sequences through crossover and mutation.
+This process requires a scoring function to evaluate sequence “fitness.”

+In the context of regulatory sequence design, this scorer is typically a deep learning model trained on large MPRA datasets, which contain millions of DNA sequences paired with their measured transcriptional activity.

 ## Project Description
-This project explores a technique to speed up the convergence of this discrete optimization process from an engineering perspective.
+This project explores an engineering approach to improve the convergence efficiency of this discrete optimization process.

 CRE-seq is a DNA sequence generation framework for designing promoter-like cis-regulatory elements (CREs) with high predicted transcriptional activity.
 The core idea is to combine evolutionary optimization with explicit promoter grammar constraints, rather than relying solely on black-box generative models.

-The framework uses a genetic algorithm to iteratively optimize DNA sequences based on a learned activity predictor, while optionally enforcing biologically motivated grammar rules such as motif presence and relative spacing between core promoter elements.
-This allows CRE-seq to explore high-scoring sequence space while maintaining interpretable and controllable sequence structure.
+The framework uses a genetic algorithm to iteratively optimize DNA sequences based on a learned activity predictor, while optionally enforcing biologically motivated constraints such as motif presence and relative spacing between core promoter elements.
+This enables CRE-seq to explore high-scoring sequence space while maintaining interpretable and controllable structure.

-Cre-seq framework is very flexible.
-The weights of all the penalties are adjustable.
-In the batch_generate_and_score file, lambda_motif, lambda_syntax and lambda_shape each represent the weight of those three penalties.
-If you want to only use the baseline version and only wish to compare the MPRA-trained activity scorers themselves without any structural constraint, you could just set them all to zero.
-You could also try out different types of constraints in respective files.
+CRE-seq is designed to be flexible.
+The weights of different constraints are configurable: in `batch_generate_and_score`, `lambda_motif`, `lambda_syntax`, and `lambda_shape` control the strength of each penalty.
+Setting all of them to zero recovers a pure baseline that relies only on the activity predictor, allowing direct comparison between constrained and unconstrained optimization.

-Overall, this project is intended as a mechanistic, interpretable supplement to purely data-driven and black-box CRE design approaches, and as a flexible framework for studying how promoter grammar influences sequence optimization.
+Overall, this project serves as a mechanistic and interpretable complement to purely data-driven CRE design approaches, and as a flexible framework for studying how promoter grammar influences sequence optimization.

 ## Step-by-step reproduction guide